ci-group/revolve2/examples/evaluate_multiple_isolated_robots/README.md

-This example simulates modular robots that do not interact, and then calculate their xy displacement.
+This example simulates modular robots that do not interact, and then calculates their xy displacement.

 To understand better, first see the 'evaluate_single_robot' example.